 Aris Chatzidakis is a Civil Engineer.
 He graduated, in 1974, from the National Technical University of Athens.
 During 1975-1976, he attended the post-graduate course (D.E.A.)
 “Aménagement du Territoire”, at the Ecole Nationale Supérieure d’ Hydraulique, at the University of Grenoble.
 He speaks English, and can communicate in French and Italian.

 WCCE’s 13th General Assembly of the World Council of Civil Engineers was held in Sucre, Bolvia from 19 to 21 september 2018, organized by the Colegio de Ingenieros Civiles de Bolvia - CICB, in parallel with its International Congress in Civil Engineering.
 The Assembly was welcome by CICB's President Álvaro Chrruarin.
 Attendance at WCCE activities by WCCE delegates was enriched by the attendance of UPADI's President Mª Teresa Dalenz Zapata.
 In this Assembly, Portuguese engineer Carlos Mineiro Aires took over the presidency from Mexican Engineer Alfonso González, who becomes immediate Past President.
 Past President Tomás Sancho joins WCCE's Senior Advisory Board.

-We are proud to introduce the third report of our Water monographies series, Water & Sustainable Development presented on the occasion of the UN's Conference of the Parties which took place in Paris during the first weeks of December.
+We are proud to introduce the fourth report of our Water monographies series, Water & Economy presented on the occasion of the WFEO's 50th Anniversary Meeting which took place in Paris during the last week of February.
 This initiative is published in collaboration with UN-Water and AQUAE Foundation and is published in English and Spanish.